 Japan, a key ally worried about China, has changed its laws to allow greater arms cooperation as well as exports.
 What what’s next for the US-Japan alliance?

-As far as recent agreements and new laws that were there, I think it's just strengthening our relationship with the US-Japan alliance.
+As far as recent agreements and new laws that were there, I think it's just strengthening our relationship there with the US-Japan alliance.

 Could you see working with Japan to export a system to another ally?